Cossack Hetmanate: First Little Russian Collegium

-Second Little Russian Collegiate
+Second Little Russian Collegium

-In 1764, the office of Hetman was abolished by Catherine II, and its authority replaced by the second Little Russian Collegiate that was transformed out of the Little-Russia Prikaz (Office of Ukrainian Affairs) subordinated to the Ambassadorial Office of the Russian Tsardom.
+In 1764, the office of Hetman was abolished by Catherine II, and its authority replaced by the second Little Russian Collegium that was transformed out of the Little-Russia Prikaz (Office of Ukrainian Affairs) subordinated to the Ambassadorial Office of the Russian Tsardom.
 The collegiate consisted of four Russian appointees and four Cossack representatives headed by a president, Pyotr Rumyantsev, who proceeded to cautiously but firmly eliminate the vestiges of local autonomy.
-In 1781, the regimental system was dismantled and the Little Russian Collegiate abolished.
+In 1781, the regimental system was dismantled and the Little Russian Collegium abolished.
 Two years later, peasants' freedom of movement was restricted and the process of enserfment was completed.
 Cossack soldiers were integrated into the Russian army, while the Cossack officers were granted status as Russian nobles.
 As had previously been the practice elsewhere in the Russian Empire, lands were confiscated from the Church (during the times of the Hetmanate monasteries alone controlled 17% of the region's lands) and distributed to the nobility.
 The territory of the Hetmanate was reorganized into three Russian provinces (governorates) whose administration was no different from that of any other provinces within the Russian Empire.